junxit/us-congress-bills-114/metadata.md

 - 2016-06-13 — Introduced in House
 - 2016-06-13 — Introduced in House
 - 2016-06-13 — Referred to the House Committee on Homeland Security.
+- 2016-06-14 — Referred to the Subcommittee on Cybersecurity, Infrastructure Protection, and Security Technologies.
+- 2016-06-14 — Referred to the Subcommittee on Emergency Preparedness, Response and Communications.
+- 2016-06-16 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2016-06-16 — Subcommittee Consideration and Mark-up Session Held.
+- 2016-09-13 — Committee Consideration and Mark-up Session Held.
+- 2016-09-13 — Ordered to be Reported (Amended) by Voice Vote.
+- 2016-09-19 — Placed on the Union Calendar, Calendar No. 588.
+- 2016-09-19 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+114-756.
+- 2016-09-19 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+114-756.